selsamman/proxily-doc/docs/API/transactions.md

 ```typescript
 useTransaction(options? : Partial<TransactionOptions>)
 ```
-It has the benefit that it will automatically cleanup the transaction when the component dismounts.
+It has the benefit that it will automatically clean up the transaction when the component dismounts.
 The transaction can then be used in calls to **useTransactable**
 ## useTransactable

 ```typescript